quelhasu/castle-cron-job/README.md

 ### <a id="docker"></a> Docker Usage

-The project is executed from Docker in order to use the programmed execution correctly.
+The project is executed from Docker in order to use the schedules execution correctly.

 First, build the Dockerfile and pull MongoDB container: